Macintosh II

 Mac II

-Rolled out in March 1987 along with the compact Mac SE, the Mac II was a revolutionary change in the Macintosh line - it was the first modular Mac.
-Options include two 800K floppy drives and a hard drive as big as 5.25".
+Rolled out in March 1987 along with the compact Mac SE, the Mac II was the first modular Mac – a revolutionary change in the Macintosh line (so revolutionary that it had to be kept secret from Steve Jobs, who loved the simplicity of all-in-one designs).
+Options include two 800K floppy drives and a hard drive as big as 5.25″.

 The Mac II was the first Mac that could be turned on using the power key on the keyboard.